 As for how the bed feels, well, it the pillow top is soft and comfy, but the bed overall has a durable, supportive feel.
 You can tell it’s a spring mattress, but in a good way—it feels like this mattress isn’t going anywhere no matter how many times your kids jump on it.

 The nice thing with WinkBed, is that you won’t get any of that stuck-in-the-mud feeling since the bed doesn’t have memory foam.
 It just has more of a soft, airy feel to it.
-WinkBed probably wouldn’t be our pick for the best mattress for side sleepers, but it’s not a bad option, especially if you want all of the other features that WinkBed provides.
+We could see WinkBed being one of the best mattresses for heavy side sleepers in particular.
+You don’t often find a bed with this level of support yet still does a great job of offering pressure relief in the top layers.

 We also think WinkBed will be a great option for back and/or stomach sleepers, just make sure to look into the Luxury Firm or Firm model.
 Those should do a good job of keeping your spine in neutral alignment and avoiding any excess pressure in your low back.